-One problem of proxy means testing is also that income is assessed at household level and not individual level, compromising the idea of individual entitlement.
-In addition, assets are taken as proxys of income; however, old people may not be relatively asset poor compared to the community because they have built slightly better homes through time for example, but they may be consumption poor.
-See E MODULE S&I for more discussion.
+One problem of proxy means testing is also that income is assessed at the household level and not the individual level, compromising the idea of individual entitlement.
+In addition, assets are taken as proxies of income, however, older people may not be relatively asset poor compared to the community because they have built slightly better homes through time for example, but they may be consumption poor.
+See MODULE S&I for more discussion.

-Other countries make the receipt of benefits conditional upon the beneficiary meeting certain other - often lifestyle or behaviour - requirements, such as vaccination and school attendance of targeted children as is the case in various countries in Latin America.
+Other countries make the receipt of benefits conditional upon the recipient meeting certain other - often lifestyle or behaviour - requirements such as vaccination and school attendance of targeted children as is the case in various countries in Latin America.
 "State parties are obliged to immediately meet minimum essential levels to the rights of food, health, housing, education and social security.
 These are inherent human rights and not conditional on the performance of certain actions or meeting requirements.

-Although these commitments can contribute to strengthen rights to education or health, they may suggest that people living in poverty cannot make rational choices to improve their lives, which could have the undesired consequence of reinforcing prevalent stereotypes about the poor-that they are careless and irresponsible, which is not supported by evidence.
-In this sense, conditionalities run the risk of violating the right to dignity of the poor"38.
-Absence of utilization of public social and health services may be due to poor quality, lack of trust, opportunity costs.
+Although these commitments can contribute to strengthening rights to education or health, they may suggest that people living in poverty cannot make rational choices to improve their lives, which could have the undesired consequence of reinforcing prevalent stereotypes about the poor-that they are careless and irresponsible, which is not supported by evidence.
+In this sense, conditionalities run the risk of violating the right to dignity of the poor."36 Gender-blind conditions that are incorporated into conditional cash transfers can be harmful to women.
+Since they are typically responsible for their fulfilment, conditions can contribute to reinforcing traditional gender roles, hamper women's participation in the labour market and exacerbate women's time poverty (Cookson, 2019).
+Further, people with disability may be unable or face additional barriers to meeting conditions if, for example, health and education services are not inclusive and accessible.
+The absence of the use of public social and health services may be due to poor quality, poor accessibility, lack of trust, and opportunity costs.
 See MODULE ADM.